lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 This one is odd.

-Assuming they *are* talking about the essence, then their point might be, "don't identify the essence of the problem and then forget to solve it".
-But, who does that?
+Assuming they *are* talking about the essence, then their point might be, "don't identify the essence of the problem and then forget to solve it" But, who does that?

-Also, what if the job *is* to just create a model of the essence of the problem, so that others can talk about the problem and/or solve their own problems using specializations of this model as a means of communication?
+Also, what if the job *is* to just create a model of the essence of the problem, so that others can talk about the problem and/or solve their own specializations of the problem?

 Maybe they just mean "When solving a problem P, don't create models for things that aren't the essence P and thus no one suffering from P will really need".
 In this case, that's obviously right, however "abstraction should not be a goal" is a very confusing way to phrase this advice.

-If you find yourself in a situation where what you initially thought was non-essential is actually essential (or vice versa), because now you know more about the problem, then you should revise your design accordingly.
+If you find yourself in a situation where what you initially thought was non-essential is actually essential (or vice versa), because you've obtained more knowledge about the problem, then you should revise your design accordingly.
 If this revision turns out to be a nightmare to achieve, it will be for reasons entirely unrelated to the the fact that you're "using abstraction".